Bobbi Pineda | Occupational Therapy NICU Lab

 About Bobbi Pineda

 Dr. Bobbi Pineda PhD, OTR/L has been conducting clinical research in the NICU for more than 10 years.
 The focus of her work has been on defining factors that impede function and developing interventions to optimize outcomes.
 She developed the Neonatal Eating Outcome Assessment, a new neonatal feeding assessment for infants prior to and at term equivalent age.
 Dr. Pineda also has expertise in early neurobehavioral assessment and is a trainer for the NICU Network Neurobehavioral Assessment Scale.
-She is co-chair for the Neonatal Therapy National Certification program, which aims to validate experience and knowledge among those who do therapy in the NICU.
-Over the past 5 years, her team has developed and implemented the Supporting and Enhancing NICU Sensory Experiences (SENSE) Intervention in the NICU and recently completed a randomized clinical trial on its efficacy.
+She is co-chair for the Neonatal Therapy Certification program, which aims to validate experience and knowledge among those who do therapy in the NICU.
+Her team has also developed and implemented the Supporting and Enhancing NICU Sensory Experiences (SENSE) program, and she is the recipient of an NICHD RO1 that is looking at the SENSE program’s effect on brain development and outcomes in preterm infants in the NICU.
 As a scientist and the mother of three preterm children, she constantly strives for a better understanding of how to improve outcomes for those who start their lives in the NICU.

 About the Occupational Therapy NICU Lab